JRMeyer/jrmeyer.github.io/_posts/2017-02-14-Installing-Merlin.markdown

 1 directory, 6 files
 {% endhighlight %}

-We also see that a new directory (`experiments`) has been created with 14 sub directories:
+We also see that a new directory (`experiments`) has been created within the main `s1` dir.

+At this point, the `experiments` directory and its sub-direrctories hold mostly just extracted audio feature files.
+These data files have been downloaded automatically if you don't have them already.
+The data was downloaded from [Srikanth Ronanki's homepage][ronanki].

+Here's what we find in our new `experiments` dir:

 {% highlight bash %}
 josh@yoga:~/git/merlin/egs/slt_arctic/s1$ tree experiments/